NBKelly/awesomewm-exchange-rates/README.md

 ## Supported Currencies
 Exactly what openexchangerates supports.
 This includes a few cryptocurrencies.
 For more info, see https://docs.openexchangerates.org/docs/alternative-currencies.

+Note that these values only update hourly (to avoid hitting the api rate limits).
+This is not suitable for trading purposes

 ## Credit
 While not directly following any guides, I did pull from some of the material that Pavel Makhov authored.
 Check him out at https://github.com/streetturtle/ or https://pavelmakhov.com/.